Lotto Powerball $34 million: Personal wealth expert's warning to the winner

-If you're like me, you've already got a plan in place about how you'd spend your millions if you won Lotto Powerball.
+Tonight's mega $34 million Lotto draw has sparked a surge in interest, with Lotto NZ saying today they are on track to sell 1.2 millions tickets for the draw.

-Tonight, a whopping $34 million is up for grabs in potentially the second-largest Powerball prize since the Lotto game started in 2001.
+The whopping $34 million is up for grabs in potentially the second-largest Powerball prize since the Lotto game started in 2001.

 It would only become the second-largest if it was won by an individual ticket holder.
 The largest-ever win worth $44.1m was won in 2016.